Creating a Neurodiversity & Inclusion Policy

 - Help its consultants and staff members to flourish;

-- We will endeavour to ensure clear communication with Neurodiverse individuals which is appropriate for the individual.
+- Endeavour to ensure clear communication with neurodivergent individuals which is appropriate for the individual;

-- We will ensure a collaborative approach with Neurodiverse Individuals.
+- Ensure a collaborative approach with neurodivergent individuals;

-- We will endeavour to be flexible, whilst being mindful of the needs of the Organisation.
+- Endeavour to be flexible, whilst being mindful of the needs of the organisation;

-- We will adopt a person-led approach, together with an open dialogue which is inclusive and non-judgemental.
+- Adopt a person-led approach, together with an open dialogue which is inclusive and non-judgemental;

 - Create a culture where employees feel safe to discuss their needs and to advocate for themselves.